-There were several things that gave this incident a positive outcome but the most crucial being Colt's ID tags, without which, Colt might have ended up at the vet for a microchip scan, or at the Humane Society.
+There were several things that gave this incident a positive outcome but the most crucial being Colt's ID tags, without which, Colt might have ended up at the vet for a microchip scan, or at the local animal control center.

 The sitter was easily able to find and dial the phone number and was surprised when Colt's mother answered.
 Often, calls get left unanswered when the phone number is unfamiliar.
 Luckily for us, Colt's mom was not one of those people and answered right away.

 ID tags only cost a couple of dollars and can be bought at nearly any pet store.
 A few dollars is hardly a price to pay to ensure your pet is safe and can be returned easily if needed.